haakemono/Bachelor/README.md

 #### Beat Map Timing

-To sync the song to gameplay:
+To sync the added song to gameplay:
-- Wait around **3 seconds** before the melody starts.
+- Make sure there is a 3 second gap from when the mp3 file starts playing to the first beat
 - Use this formula to calculate beat interval:

 ```